alpyen/fpga-mediaplayer/README.md

 Stuff that needs to be done, may be incomplete and not in order.

 - Documentation
-  - Write docs/README.md
-  - Add Documentation section to project README.md
-  - Write documentation for KiCad PCBs
+  - Write docs/kicad.md
-  - Write documentation for HDL
+  - Write docs/hdl.md
+  - Update docs/README.md with kicad and hdl description
+- Main README.md
+  - Record YouTube-Video and link it

 <br>
 Below is the draft of the repository's readme once the To-do List above is completely worked out.